AI

 The AI Time Horizon Test: Are We Finally Measuring Real Capability?

-METR introduces a new benchmark to track how long AI can reliably complete real-world tasks.
+METR introduces a new benchmark that tracks how long AI agents can reliably complete real-world tasks, offering a sharper way to measure capability progress.